sjp38/linux/Documentation/admin-guide/mm/damon/mechanisms.rst

                 nr_accesses[page] = 0
         sleep(sampling interval)

-The monitoring overhead of this mechanism will arbitrarily increases as the size of the target workload grows.
+The monitoring overhead of this mechanism will arbitrarily increase as the size of the target workload grows.

 Region Based Sampling
 =====================

-To avoid the unbounded increase of the overhead, DAMON groups a number of adjacent pages that assumed to have same access frequencies into a region.
-As long as the assumption (pages in a region have same access frequencies) is kept, only one page in the region is required to be checked.
-Thus, for each ``sampling interval``, DAMON randomly picks one page in each region, wait for one ``sampling interval``, checks whether the page is accessed meanwhile and increases the access frequency of the region if so.
+To avoid the unbounded increase of the overhead, DAMON groups adjacent pages that assumed to have the same access frequencies into a region.
+As long as the assumption (pages in a region have the same access frequencies) is kept, only one page in the region is required to be checked.
+Thus, for each ``sampling interval``, DAMON randomly picks one page in each region, waits for one ``sampling interval``, checks whether the page is accessed meanwhile, and increases the access frequency of the region if so.
 Therefore, the monitoring overhead is controllable by setting the number of regions.
-DAMON allows users to set the minimum and maximum number of regions for the trade-off.
+DAMON allows users to set the minimum and the maximum number of regions for the trade-off.

 This scheme, however, cannot preserve the quality of the output if the assumption is not guaranteed.